city

 The best retaining wall blocks have a rough, non-split face texture to increase friction and prevent sliding.
 Avoid flat stones which can shift and cause wall failure.
 Look for a minimum compressive strength of 3000 psi and units that interlock for stability.
 Use a high-quality concrete mix with sufficient cement.
 Block shape is also important — curved and angled blocks perform better than basic rectangles.
 Proper block selection ensures a durable, long-lasting natural stone retaining wall.

-#3.
+#4.
 Organize the Stones and Mark the Level

 When you're ready to begin construction, use the widest and heaviest at the base and work your way up to the best-looking stones, which will be on top.
 Unusual shapes can be mixed into the middle.
 Remember that you can use a hammer and chisel to cut and trim and make rocks fit where you want them to.
 You can also use these tools to create shims that'll keep your wall rugged and level.

-Once you have yourself organized, grab your mason line and wooden stakes and lay out where you want the wall to go.
+Once you have yourself organized, grab your mason line and wooden stakes and layout where you want the wall to go.
 Hammer in the stakes and tie string around them.
 Remember to accommodate the required width-per-height ratio.

 After the string is taut, mark the front edge of your base, and use a line level to ensure you have a straight, level line.
 This will give you the dimensions of the base of your wall.

-#4.
-Excavate a Base Trench
+#5.
+Excavate a Base Trench and add a Landscape Cloth

 Now comes the hard part — the big dig.
 You'll want to carve out a trench about a foot deep and as wide as your base.
 The 12 inches below grade will give you enough room to fill in with drainage rock and the first big blocks that will anchor your base.

-#5.
+#6.
 Lay a Crushed Stone Base

 Before building the retaining wall, lay a 6-inch layer of drainage gravel as a base course.
 The crushed stone base allows for proper drainage behind the wall.
 Compact the gravel with a mechanical compactor in 2-inch layers.
 Level and smooth the gravel before setting the first course of blocks.
 Use well-graded gravel with a mixture of 3/4 inch to 1/2 inch diameter stones.
 The gravel base provides a stable, level foundation for the retaining wall blocks.

-#6.
+#7.
 Lay Down the First Level

 The biggest and most durable stones go down first.
 Run these in an even line so that they just touch the front of the string.
 You want them to lay as flat as possible, creating a level surface on top.
 To do that, you might need to dig out or add sand.

-#7.
+#8.
 Lay Down the Second Level

 The next layer is slightly trickier.
 You again want to use large stones, and it's best to offset them so that they cover the spaces between the rocks below.